 We pride ourselves in having a network of professionally run, successful, safe classes catering for all ages from all walks of life.
 Our ultimate aim is to develop students that are able to protect themselves effectively on the street.
 The need to learn some form of self-defence is becoming increasingly more important in modern life.

 We aim to enable this in a non-threatening, non-intimidating and stimulating fun learning environment whilst allowing you to gain so much more than just self-defence skills.

 ANYONE!
 Taekwon-Do holds no barriers to gender, age, size or level of fitness.
-Children and adults alike are enjoying our classes all over the UK and every one of them is getting something from it.
+Children and adults alike are enjoying our classes and every one of them is getting something from it.

 Whatever your goals may be for yourself or your family, whether you are looking to learn effective self-defence and personal protection skills, improve your self-confidence, fitness or simply if you wish to find a hobby you can take part in, we can help you.

 We provide highly trained, qualified instructors and coaches supported by the best available resources with training venues in:

 We also have other affiliated clubs in:

 Taekwon Do is suitable for all ages, both men and women and children.
 Due to its progressive nature and grading system you get fitter as you progress so you don't have to be fit to start.

 First and foremost you probably want to learn self defence, to feel more confident as you walk down the street and in the unfortunate instance where you might have to use it that you are able to defend yourself effectively– people study martial arts for a variety of other reasons as well and Taekwon Do caters for all these: